-$[^]st$ Represents the consumption of ships and aircraft on international routes Energy mix evolution The evolution of future emission paths will depend on the speed of change for energy systems on a global scale, taking into account geographical peculiarities, policies supporting the transition, technological evolution, and consumption habits.
-The International Energy Agency (IEA), among other energy forecasters, outlines three trajectories constructed with different logics, which vary in degree and speed of decarbonization.
+Rest of EMDE Energy mix evolution depend on the speed of change for energy systems on a global scale, taking into account geographical peculiarities, policies supporting consumption habits.
+The International Energy Agency (IEA), among other energy forecasters, Context: progress and challenges of the transition.